Ethan13310/ECS/README.md

 virtual void onEntityDisabled(Entity entity);
 ```

+**All Entities will be detached from the System through `onEntityDetached()` whatever happens.** So you don't have to worry about releasing resources within the destructor or anything else.

 #### Manage Entities

-You may want to be able to manipulate each Entities contained by System (within `onUpdate()`, for example).
-You have to ways to proceed.
+You may want to be able to manipulate each Entities held by System (within `onUpdate()`, for example).
+You have two ways to proceed.

 - The first, by using a lambda :